Dock J. Jordan: North Carolina College

-Since 1914 Jordan had served simultaneously as an instructor at North Carolina Agricultural and Technical College and at North Carolina College for Negroes.
+Since 1914 Jordan had served simultaneously as an administrator at North Carolina Agricultural and Technical College and as a professor at the National Religious Training School and Chautauqua for the Colored Race.
 In 1918, he became head of the Department and Professor of History at what is now North Carolina Central University, and was the only history professor listed at the school until 1939.
 Jordan also taught English and Government at NCC until his retirement in 1941.
 Jordan's home, The Dock J. Jordan House was located on the campus at the corner of Lawson and Fayetteville Streets until it was demolished in 1965.

 Death

 Dock Jackson Jordan died on October 20, 1943, and is buried in Durham's Beechwood Cemetery.
 He was the father of six children: Alice Julia Jordan, Lawrence Jordan, prominent A.M.E.
 Bishop Frederick Douglass Jordan, Julian Jordan, Frances Marie Jordan and Edwin Adolphis Jordan.

 Legacy

 On October 18, 2021, Durham, North Carolina Mayor Steve Schewel declared Dock and Carrie Jordan Day in the city.
 The effort to recognize the couple was led by Council Member Pierce Freelon.

+On September 6, 2022, the Durham City Council unanimously voted to adopt a resolution designating a section of Fayetteville Street from Lawson Street to Timothy Avenue as Dr. Dock J. Jordan and Carrie Thomas Jordan Highway.

+On April 6, 2023, the North Carolina Department of Transportation's Board of Transportation formally adopted a resolution naming State Road 1118 in honor of the couple.